 Nesting success among Scripps’s Murrelets increased by 91% the year after rats were removed.
 Within seven years, nesting adults increased by more than 93%.
 Cassin’s Auklets, previously absent from Anacapa, are now breeding on the island, and the Anacapa Deer Mice are thriving.
 In 2013, for the first time ever, Endangered Ashy Storm-petrels were recorded breeding on the island.

 Gregg has been working in the island conservation field for more than nineteen years, and since 1999 has focused on the restoration of island ecosystems internationally.
-Gregg serves as Island Conservation’s North America regional director, and his experience and expertise are utilized for many of IC’s projects worldwide.
+Gregg serves as Island Conservation’s Director of Global and External Affairs, and his experience and expertise are utilized for many of IC’s projects worldwide.
 Gregg has developed a diverse array of North American partnerships among federal government agencies, private industry, NGOs, research scientists, and local communities.
 These partnerships have led to the direct implementation or consultation on more than forty island restoration projects and programs throughout North America—ranging from the Aleutian Islands, Alaska, to tropical Mexico and west to Hawaii, the Central Pacific, and Micronesia, as well as South America on the Galápagos Islands.
 Gregg earned an MS in ecotoxicology from the University of British Columbia, Vancouver, and has assisted the US Environmental Protection Agency, Fish and Wildlife Service, and the Department of Agriculture, among others, with project planning and policy guidance.
 Together this work established a precedent for the successful registration and authorized use of conservation rodenticide products for rodent removals on islands in North and South America.